Mixture of Attentions For Speculative Decoding

 We also compare the performance of the official EAGLE-2 weights shared by \citet{li2024eagle}.
 We refer to this as "EAGLE-2 off.".
 Note that this model was trained on different data and with a fixed system prompt.
+We take care to match the number of model parameters, i.e. "Ours (N=0)", "EAGLE-2", "EAGLE-2 off.", "Independent 1.3B" and "Glide" all have 1.3B parameters (250M trainable and 1.05B frozen, for the "LM head" and "token embed" layers).
+We chose 250M trainable parameters to be directly comparable to EAGLE-2 and their official checkpoint.
 For tree decoding, we use a max breadth of 8, a depth of 6 and 62 max tokens to verify.
 We use float16 except for the attention softmax weights that are upscaled to float32.

 We use standard metrics: \textit{token-per-second} and \textit{speedup ratios} to measure walltime improvements as well as hardware-independent metrics: average \textit{acceptance length} $\tau$ (the average number of \smallLM tokens accepted by \bigLM) and the \textit{number of calls} to \bigLM.